-This technical case-study was created by New Zealand’s Jahred Dell, author of Articulate BJJ.
+This article was written by New Zealand's Jahred Dell, author of Articulate BJJ.

 Step 1: Establishing Shin-to shin